marianina8/workshop/session1/examples/example4/README.md

-# Example 4 - JSON File Validator
+# Example 4 - Modify the CLI to validate that the input is of JSON format

 This simple CLI requests input for a file that's contents match a specific format structure: